log0div0/testo/docs/tutorials/10 - if/README.md

 With if-statements you can control the action flow depending on various circumstances (including the different screen contents).
 With this tool you can develop more flexible and generalized macros and tests.

-> Of course, we haven't learned the whole possibilities of the if-statements in this guide.
+> Of course, we haven't learned the whole possibilities of the if-statements in this tutorial.
 In the if-statements you can use the whole selection expressions, including unary and binary operators, comparisons and so on.
 For more information see the [documentation](../../reference/Conditions.md).